2017-2018 Call for Project Proposals

 Project proposals must be submitted in English only, using the application and budget forms from BST’s webpage:

 Grantees must submit the final reports in English only, using the two forms below from BST’s webpage:

 Interested parties may consult the following contact persons, who are prepared to provide advanced consultation if needed:

 Sergiu Panainte – BST representative for Armenia (firstname.lastname@example.org)

-Mehriban Rahimli – BST representative for Georgia (email@example.com)
+Mehriban Rahimli – BST representative for Azerbaijan and Georgia (email@example.com)

-Dinu Toderascu – BST representative for Moldova and Romania (firstname.lastname@example.org)
+Dinu Toderascu – BST representative for Moldova (email@example.com)